jordanpaxman/BlackJack/README.md

-play black jack and by running the code in your terminal
+play black jack by running the code in your terminal